-Liberty Township is a great place, and its location makes it well positioned to thrive.
+Liberty Township is a thriving community in a great location which makes it well-positioned to thrive.
 The community must be mindful of its legacy and quality of life as it looks toward the future.
-This is an opportunity for the township to write its story.
-In January of 2022, the Comprehensive Planning Committee embarked on a community analysis, looking at Strengths, Weaknesses, Opportunities, and Threats, the following general focus areas began to emerge.
+This Plan is an opportunity for the Township to write its story.
+In January of 2022, the Steering Committee embarked on a community analysis, looking at Strengths, Weaknesses, Opportunities, and Threats.
+During that process, the following general focus areas began to emerge.